Microsoft/azure-docs.pt-pt/articles/virtual-machines/workloads/sap/deployment-guide.md

 #### <a name="join-a-domain-windows-only"></a>Aderir a um domínio (apenas Windows)

-Se a implementação do Azure está ligada a uma instância no local do Active Directory ou o DNS por meio de uma ligação de VPN de site a site do Azure ou o ExpressRoute (isto é denominado *em vários locais* no [planejamento de máquinas virtuais do Azure e a implementação para o SAP NetWeaver][planning-guide]), é esperado que a VM estiver ingressando num domínio no local.
-Para obter mais informações sobre as considerações para esta tarefa, consulte [associar uma VM a um domínio no local (apenas Windows)][deployment-guide-4.3].
+Se a implementação do Azure está ligada a uma instância no local do Active Directory ou o DNS por meio de uma ligação de VPN de site a site do Azure ou o ExpressRoute (isto é denominado *em vários locais* no [planejamento de máquinas virtuais do Azure e a implementação para o SAP NetWeaver][planning-guide]), it is expected that the VM is joining an on-premises domain.
+For more information about considerations for this task, see [Join a VM to an on-premises domain (Windows only)][deployment-guide-4.3].

 #### <a name="ec323ac3-1de9-4c3a-b770-4ff701def65b"></a>Configurar a monitorização

 Para garantir que o SAP oferece suporte a seu ambiente, configurar a extensão de monitorização do Azure para SAP, conforme descrito em [configurar a extensão do Azure melhorada de monitorização para SAP][deployment-guide-4.5].
-Verifique os pré-requisitos para a monitorização do SAP e versões mínimas necessárias do Kernel do SAP e o agente de anfitrião do SAP, nos recursos listados na [recursos SAP][deployment-guide-2.2].
+Check the prerequisites for SAP monitoring, and required minimum versions of SAP Kernel and SAP Host Agent, in the resources listed in [SAP resources][deployment-guide-2.2].

 #### <a name="monitoring-check"></a>Verificação de monitoramento